Vardit Ravitsky: Research

-Ravitsky's research focuses on reproductive ethics and the ethics of genetics and genomics, often targeting new and potentially disruptive technologies.
-She has studied the implications of emerging biotechnologies for women's reproductive autonomy, patients’ lived experiences, disability rights, and the governance needed to address ethical challenges in these areas.
-Her research also addresses societal and cultural dimensions of bioethical dilemmas and health policy.

-Ravitsky's research is published in academic bioethics journals, as well as clinical journals.
-Her work explores subjects such as Non-Invasive Prenatal Testing (NIPT), In-Vitro Fertilization (IVF) and pre-implantation genetic testing (PGT), germline gene editing, mitochondrial replacement therapy, gamete donation, epigenetics, the status of frozen embryos, posthumous reproduction, and public health approaches to infertility.

 Donor conception

 Ravitsky has written about the potential medical and psycho-social issues facing individuals born from gamete (sperm and egg) donation.
 She argued that their interests to have access to information about their genetic origins should be recognized.
 She also explored the implications of these interests in the context of cross-border assisted reproduction, where gametes and prospective parents may come from different countries.

 Infertility and assisted reproductive technologies

 Ravitsky's research explores various aspects of assisted reproductive technologies (ART).
 She studied the need for a public health approach to infertility prevention, particularly in the context of advanced maternal age and in the area of male infertility.
 She analyzed ethical issues related to fertility preservation in pediatric cancer patients, such as prepubescent girls and adolescents.
 She also studied issues related to post-humous reproduction, such as consent to the use of leftover embryos from In-Vitro Fertilization (IVF) or factors influencing decision-making regarding the post-humous use of sperm.
 She studied ethical issues related to access to IVF of women with mental illness and to possible epigenetic risks of IVF.